markstringer-dti/markstringer-dti.github.io/dti.md

 Person 2: Humph.
 Fine.

-In improvisation classes, they teach that these aren't the kind of answers that result in a fun scene.
+In improvisation classes, these are the kind of responses that are regarded as blockers.
+And they teach that these aren't the kind of answers that result in a fun scene.
 Why?
-Because they "block" the scene moving forward.
+Because they "block" the scene from moving forward.
 They don't build on it and move it forward.
 The poodle response is completely trying to stop the "offer" of the cabbage.
 It ruins any chance of an interesting cabbage story.

 What could be an interesting cabbage story?
 The story of two people that learn to fly on the wings of their own farts.
 Or a story of the dangers of living with a pot of Kimchi that brews for so long that it becomes self aware.

-The second answer is "Humph.
+The second blocker answer here is "Humph.
 Fine."
 This is even more dangerous to a good story.
 It goes nowhere.
-Again the story stops dead in its tracks.
+Again, the story stops dead in its tracks.
 What's happening in such a situation is that the person who is speaking is feeling fear.
 They feel out of control, so they're doing the least that they think they can get away with.
 The result is very boring to watch.
-Also it is not very nice to the other performers and defeats the whole object of improv.
+Also, it is not good for the other performers and defeats the whole object of improv.
 The whole object of improv is to create an interesting story.
-But even so, the performer feels safer than if they had accepted the offer of cabbage.
+But even so, the performer who blocks feels safer than if they had accepted the offer of cabbage.
 Because they didn't know where the cabbage might lead.

 Here's another way of saying "Humph, fine."

 Imagine that there are a group of performers on stage for an improvised scene.
 Often to start a scene, the actors will ask for a suggestion from the audience.
 Someone in the audience suggests "The deck of a tall sailing ship."

 Here's what might happen.